 - Put significant effort into the content … this is a “selling document” and needs to convince the recruiter that you are someone worth considering.

 - Make sure you have no spelling or grammatical errors in your resume.
 Get help if necessary.

-- Make the recruiters job easy.
+- Make the recruiters job easier.
 If the advertised role asks for specific skills (2 years of Java development etc) then point out specifically where you have the experience, and make sure it is clear in your resume.

 - Try to develop a rapport with a few recruiters.
 Getting interviewed and providing references BEFORE they have a job you want will enhance your chances.

 “If you want to earn a certain amount of money, develop yourself into the person who is worth being paid that amount of money.”
 Idowu Koyenikan